MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-key-trust-prereqs.md

 ## Public Key Infrastructure ##
 The Windows Hello for Business deployment depends on an enterprise public key infrastructure as trust anchor for authentication.
 Domain controllers for hybrid deployments need a certificate in order for Windows 10 devices to trust the domain controller.

 Key trust deployments do not need client issued certificates for on-premises authentication.
-Active Directory user accounts are automatically configured for public key mapping by Azure AD Connect synchronizing the public key of the registered Windows Hello for Business credential to an attribute on the user's Active Diretory object.
+Active Directory user accounts are automatically configured for public key mapping by Azure AD Connect synchronizing the public key of the registered Windows Hello for Business credential to an attribute on the user's Active Directory object.

 The minimum required enterprise certificate authority that can be used with Windows Hello for Business is Windows Server 2012.

 > [!IMPORTANT]
 > For Azure AD joined device to authenticate to and use on-premises resources, ensure you:
-> * Install the root certificate authority certificate for your organization in the user's trusted root certifcate store.
+> * Install the root certificate authority certificate for your organization in the user's trusted root certificate store.
 > * Publish your certificate revocation list to a location that is available to Azure AD joined devices, such as a web-based url.

 ### Section Review